RunestoneInteractive/thinkcspy/_sources/ClassesDiggingDeeper/Exercises.rst

                 :identifier: disqus_5f1e3f17064f44088a896e9bc0e10b4d

-#.
-In games, we often put a rectangular "bounding box" around our sprites in
+.. question:: cdd_ex_8

-    the game.
+   In games, we often put a rectangular "bounding box" around our sprites in the game.
 We can then do *collision detection* between, say, bombs and spaceships, by comparing whether their rectangles overlap anywhere.

    Write a function to determine whether two rectangles collide. *Hint: this might be quite a tough exercise!
 Think carefully about all the cases before you code.*

    .. actex:: ch_cl2_q8